mattmc3/antidote/man/antidote-bundle.md

 # DESCRIPTION

 **antidote-bundle** assembles your Zsh plugins.
-Bundles can be git repos, or local files or dirctories.
+Bundles can be git repos, or local files or directories.
 If a plugin is a repo, it will be cloned if necessary.
 The zsh code necessary to load (source) the plugin is then printed.

 |   antidote bundle gituser/gitrepo
 |   antidote bundle $ZSH_CUSTOM/plugins/myplugin